Royal Tunbridge Wells: Swimming

 The RTW Monson Swimming Club competes in swimming, diving and water polo and is based at the Tunbridge Wells Sports Centre.
 Its former member Joanne Rout took part in the swimming events at the 1988 Summer Paralympics in Seoul, aged 12, winning two relay gold medals (also setting two new world records) and three individual silver medals; and as of 2012 remains the youngest-ever British Paralympian.
 A plaque can be found located in the club's trophy display.
 Tunbridge Wells Borough Council honoured Rout with the award of their Civic Medallion after her return from Seoul in recognition of her efforts and achievements at such a young age.

 Running

 The Tunbridge Wells Half Marathon is an open road race that takes place every February, organised by the Tunbridge Wells Harriers running club.
 There is a weekly 5-kilometre Park Run that takes place in Dunorlan Park.

 Squash

 Tunbridge Wells Squash Club on London Road is a traditional squash club with three courts.
 There are internal leagues for squash and racquetball, and both men's and ladies' teams in the Kent Priory squash league.
 Squash facilities are also available at the Tunbridge Wells Sports centre on St John's Rd. which also has a club competing in the Kent priory league.

 Curling

 Fenton's Rink is situated in Dundale Farm near Tunbridge Wells.
-It is the only dedicated curling ice rink in England.
+It is one of only two dedicated curling ice rinks in England.